oi-analytics/oi-analytics.github.io/about.md

 <small>Programme Manager at OPSIS, University of Oxford</small>
 <br>
 <br>
 At OIA, we are always interested in speaking with like-minded individuals with an interest in infrastructure systems analysis.
-If you think that you would be a good fit at OIA, please get in touch by contacting us <a href="mailto:{{ site.email }}">here</a>.
+If you think that you would be a good fit at OIA, please get in touch by contacting us <a href="mailto:enquiries@oi-analytics.com">here</a>.